 Focus shift from ‘sustainability’ to food waste

-But the focus is changing, and will continue to change in 2014, toward reducing and reusing waste.
-This reflects new understanding about the potential of ‘waste’ to generate revenue and ensure that business is truly sustainable well into the future.
+Last year, we suggested that companies’ sustainability initiatives would shift toward reducing and reusing waste, reflecting new understanding about the potential of ‘waste’ to generate revenue and to ensure that business is truly sustainable well into the future.

 Move from ‘local’ to ‘authentic’

 We suggested that consumers increasingly would mix their desire for locally sourced foods with more exotic, but ‘authentic’, flavours.

 Researchers have certainly focused on creating more authentic flavours, as flavour giant Givaudan claimed to have recreated the authentic depth of flavour associated with home cooking earlier this year.

 And as predicted, the World Cup inspired a range of Brazilian-themed flavours, particularly among snack makers – but most disappeared after the tournament, according to European Snacks Association director general Sebastian Emig.

 Provision of Food Information for Consumers (FIC) regulation

 It’s hard to overstate the impact of the FIC regulation, which came into force across Europe on Saturday, December 13, with implications for labelling allergens, origins of certain products, and new ways to present nutrition information.
 Nearly every company operating in the EU has had to change their labels – but it’s not over yet.

 In particular, discussion is ongoing about labelling the origin of ingredients that make up more than 50% of a food (among others), with potentially huge implications for the food industry.